 6. As I recruit or work with my “teammate/s,” how will I talk of God while I am sharing my vision (what I plan to do) or following through on it?
 [Answer with words you might actually use with a possible teammate: “ . . . .”]

 7. How will I invite my “teammate/s” to join me at Jesus’ table to be fed and empowered to achieve this vision?
 (How will I encourage others to seek help in church life?)
 [Answer with words you might actually use with a possible teammate: “ . . . .”]

 [The following page was used to highlight the support available for congregations seeking to put the vision to work.]

-An Extraordinary Calling for Ordinary People – A. Wayne Schwab
+WHEN THE MEMBERS ARE THE MISSIONARIES: An Extraordinary Calling for Ordinary People – The Rev. A. Wayne Schwab

 MAKING THE VISION WORK – The vision and the book have a variety of backups to help you to grow into and to use them.